mweiss17/polytax/README.md

 This instructs SpeedRun to read the experimental configuration file from `templates/t5-xs-shakespeare/Configurations/train_config.yaml`, and to copy it over to a folder called `experiments/t5-xs-shakeyshake`.
 The logs and model checkpoints will get saved there too.
 The metrics should be logged to W&B, too.
+If you want to log stuff to WANDB, you're going to need to get your WANDB api key and `export WANDB_API_KEY=<yourkey>`

 # Switch Transformer
 The Switch Transformer code will be implemented in [this fork of the HuggingFace Transformer repository](https://github.com/mweiss17/transformers).